katydid/katydid.github.io/_posts/2016-02-17-addingfunctions.md

 {% endhighlight %}

-As we can see there are three parts to this function, excluding the import part.
+As we can see there are four parts to this function, excluding the import part.

+The first defines a publically accesible way to create the function.
+This is only for users that are constructing their queries programmatically in Go.

-The first defines the function parameters as a structure.
+The second defines the function parameters as a structure.
 Each of these parameters have a type `funcs.String`, which is a very simple interface.

 {% highlight go %}
 package funcs

 type String interface {
-	Eval() string
+	Eval() (string, error)
 }
 {% endhighlight %}